robbassett/TAOIST_MC/README.md

 and compare with known sources from your favourite deep survey.
 In this way, for individual detection of ionizing flux at high redshift, TAOIST-MC can be used to predict the probability distribution of ionising photon escape in a more meaningful way than simply assuming a mean IGM transmission function for all galaxies, thus accounting for possible biases for detections of ionizing radiation towards high transmission sightlines.
+Below is Figure one from Bassett et al. 2021 illustrating the basic outputs of TOAIST-MC.

 ![Figure 1 of Bassett et al. 2021](Bassett2021_F1.png)